jaycee1980/zxspec-iss2-uvmod/README.md

 I am not responsible for any Spectrums damaged due to fitting this mod!

-If you want to sell prebuilt PCB's on your retro store, please contact me.
+If you want to sell prebuilt PCB's on your retro store, please contact me at github@dark-matter.me.uk.
 I will normally grant this provided they are sold for reasonable cost.